5roop/task3/README.md

 ```
 This improved the graphics card memory allocation errors, but `wandb`, `runs`, `output` and `cache_dir` directories still needed to be purged manually to prevent the disk from filling up.

-After succesful sweeps had ben run, the wandb website was inspected and the best performing hyperparameters were transcribed into the table below.
+After successful sweeps had been run, the wandb website was inspected and the best performing hyperparameters were transcribed into the table below.
 The number of optimizer runs was capped at 50

 Found optimal parameters for the models are as follows: